 - If the stain is an old one, utilize a pre-treatment stain remover to release the blood and touch on a limited amount of ammonia with a Q-Tip before washing.

 You may find that even this won’t get the stain out.
 If you try many things are not working, don’t waste your time to buy a new bed sheet.

 Do Bed Bugs Smell When You Kill Them?

 Bed bugs use smell to help them to understand the world.
-They use the smell which helps themselves to find their way back home again like the underside of your mattress.
+They use the smell, which helps themselves to find their way back home again, like the underside of your mattress.
 They can surround the area with a strong scent.
-What you think when you kill them, do they produce a scent?
+What do you think when you kill them?
+Do they produce a scent?